-We do not dispute the basic fact of the matter, namely, that a marketplace for search engines (and seekers, if you will) is possible.
+We will not dispute the basic fact of the matter, namely, that a marketplace for search engines (and seekers, if you will) is possible.
 It is also possible that such a market, reflecting discrepant degrees of satisfaction by seekers, will result in some search engines flourishing and others failing.
 Our dissatisfaction with this forecast is not that it cannot come true, but what it would mean, from the perspective of social values and the social investment in the Internet, if it did.
-Why, the critic might ask, on what grounds, would we presume to override the wishes of users so cleanly reflected in their market choices?
+Why, the critic might ask, on what grounds, would we presume to negate the wishes of users so cleanly reflected in their market choices?
 Our reply to this challenge, which we try to keep as free from sentimental prejudices as possible, cites two main sources of concern.
-One is that the conditions needed for a marketplace to function in a "democratic" and efficient way are simply not met in the case of search engines.
+One is that the marketplace we see evolving out of the current situation would fall too far short of the ideal competitive free market.
 The other is our judgement that Web search mechanisms are too important to be shaped by the marketplace alone.
 We discuss each in turn, the first one only briefly.